 Meter Reading – means a reading taken from your Approved Generation Meter and/or Approved Export Meter.

-Meter Reading Cut Off Date – means the last day that we tell you a Meter Reading can be submitted to us.
+Meter Reading Cut Off Date – means the 25th day of March, June, September and December in every year, or if different, the last day that we tell you a Meter Reading can be submitted to us.

 MPAN – is the Meter Point Administration Number allocated to your Import Meter, and to which your Generation Unit is associated.
 You will also be given a Meter Point Administration Number if you have an Approved Export Meter installed.